 CNX's burden before the Board was to show by clear and convincing evidence that the Tax Department's valuation (and, hence, the County's assessment) of its gas well operating expenses was erroneous.
 Syl. pts.
 5-6, Stone Brooke, 224 W. Va.
 691, 688 S.E.2d 300.
-On appeal to this Court, the Court relies on the record developed before the Board and determines whether the challenged property valuation is supported by substantial evidence.2 See W. Va.
+On appeal to this Court, the Court relies on the record developed before the Board and determines whether the challenged property valuation is supported by substantial evidence.
+See W. Va.
 Code § 58-3-4; syl. pts.
 1-2, Stone Brooke, 224 W. Va.
 691, 688 S.E.2d 300.

 In this case, the Tax Department failed to apply the demonstrated actual operating expenses supplied by CNX in both informal and formal testimony.
-Accordingly, CNX now petitions this Court to find (1) that the Board incorrectly made no changes to the Tax Department's valuation and (2) that CNX's calculation of its allowed actual operating expenses to be used to value its producing natural gas wells is correct.
+Accordingly, CNX now petitions this Court to find (1) that the Board incorrectly made no changes to the Tax Department's valuation, (2) that the State's "cap" of \$5,000 in operating expenses for conventional wells be removed, (3) that the value of CNX's Harrison County gas wells for the 2016 tax year be set at their true and actual value of \$16,790,722, as calculated by Hein & Associates and based on the actual direct operating expenses incurred by CNX.